Pender County DWI Court Process

 • Photo ID: Bring a valid photo ID, such as your driver's license or passport.

-• Court Summons: Bring the court summons or any other official documents related to your case.
+• Court Summons: Bring the court summons or notice to appear that you received.

-• Any Documentation: Gather any relevant documentation, such as proof of insurance, vehicle registration, or character letters.
+• Any Documentation: Bring any documentation that may be relevant to your case, such as proof of insurance, vehicle registration, or character letters.

 • Professional Dress Code: Dress professionally and respectfully.
-Avoid wearing casual clothing, such as t-shirts, shorts, or flip-flops.
+Avoid wearing jeans, t-shirts, shorts, or flip-flops.

 Local Court Procedures